Ballester Molina

 Bersa M-97

 The M-97 is actually a version of an earlier pistol, the M-644, scaled up to fire a larger caliber, as the M-644 is designed for .22 Long Rifle.
 The M-383 is a modernized version of the M-97; it uses lighter, more modern metals and is thus lighter than the M-97, and also has a somewhat shorter grip holding a smaller magazine.
 The barrel is also slightly shorter.
-The M-383A is a deluxe version of the M-383, with a finish of polished blue or nickel and walnut grips.
+The M-383A is a deluxe version of the M-383, with a finish of polished blue or nickel and walnut grips; it also uses DAO operation.
 Both were discontinued in 1988, replaced by the M-83.
 The M-83 is an M-383 with simplified controls and dehorned contours.
 (For game purposes, the M-383, M-383A, and M-83 have identical statistics.)

 Weapon